jupyterhub/jupyterhub/docs/source/index.rst

 1. `The Littlest JupyterHub <https://github.com/jupyterhub/the-littlest-jupyterhub>`__ distribution is suitable if you need a small number of users (1-100) and a single server with a simple environment.
 2. `Zero to JupyterHub with Kubernetes <https://github.com/jupyterhub/zero-to-jupyterhub-k8s>`__ allows you to deploy dynamic servers on the cloud if you need even more users.

-JupyterHub supports web browsers, tablets and smartphones and can be used by multiple users at the same time such as a class of students, corporate data science group or scientific research group.
-JupyterHub can be used in a collaborative environment by both both small (0-100 users) and large teams (more than 100 users).
+JupyterHub can be used in a collaborative environment by both both small (0-100 users) and large teams (more than 100 users) such as a class of students, corporate data science group or scientific research group.
 It has distributions which are developed to serve the needs of each of these teams respectively.

 JupyterHub is made up of four subsystems: